• Skip to primary navigation

 • While the eggs are boiling, prepare the soy mixture: pour everything from the soy sauce to the sesame seeds into your container* and whisk until combined.

-• How to serve: Enjoy over white rice but honestly, these are great on their own as well.
+• How to serve: Enjoy your marinated eggs over white rice but honestly, these are great on their own as well.
 If eating with rice, if you want a hot dish, you can place the eggs on top of the rice and microwave for 1 minute.
 I highly recommend doing a light drizzle of sesame oil and soy sauce over the rice.
 Also, make sure you add the green onions and peppers from your container as garnish and more sesame seeds if desired.
 Serve with some gim.
 Enjoy!

 Notes